ARM-software/psa-api/doc/crypto-driver/psa-driver-interface.rst

 Purpose of the driver interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The PSA Cryptography API defines an interface that allows applications to perform cryptographic operations in a uniform way regardless of how the operations are performed.
+The Crypto API defines an interface that allows applications to perform cryptographic operations in a uniform way regardless of how the operations are performed.
 Under the hood, different keys may be stored and used in different hardware or in different logical partitions, and different algorithms may involve different hardware or software components.

-The driver interface allows implementations of the PSA Cryptography API to be built compositionally.
-An implementation of the PSA Cryptography API is composed of a **core** and zero or more **drivers**.
+The driver interface allows implementations of the Crypto API to be built compositionally.
+An implementation of the Crypto API is composed of a **core** and zero or more **drivers**.
 The core handles key management, enforces key usage policies, and dispatches cryptographic operations either to the applicable driver or to built-in code.

-Functions in the PSA Cryptography API invoke functions in the core.
+Functions in the Crypto API implementation invoke functions in the core.
 Code from the core calls drivers as described in the present document.

 Types of drivers
 ~~~~~~~~~~~~~~~~

-The PSA Cryptography driver interface supports two types of cryptoprocessors, and accordingly two types of drivers.
+The PSA Cryptoprocessor driver interface supports two types of cryptoprocessors, and accordingly two types of drivers.

 *   **Transparent** drivers implement cryptographic operations on keys that are provided in cleartext at the beginning of each operation.
 They are typically used for hardware **accelerators**.
 When a transparent driver is available for a particular combination of parameters (cryptographic algorithm, key type and size, etc.), it is used instead of the default software implementation.
-Transparent drivers can also be pure software implementations that are distributed as plug-ins to a PSA Cryptography implementation (for example, an alternative implementation with different performance characteristics, or a certified implementation).
+Transparent drivers can also be pure software implementations that are distributed as plug-ins to a Crypto API implementation (for example, an alternative implementation with different performance characteristics, or a certified implementation).
 *   **Opaque** drivers implement cryptographic operations on keys that can only be used inside a protected environment such as a **secure element**, a hardware security module, a smartcard, a secure enclave, etc. An opaque driver is invoked for the specific `key location <lifetimes-and-locations_>`_ that the driver is registered for: the dispatch is based on the key's lifetime.

 Requirements